Seeing a special player in the flesh is what many football fans hark back to when reminiscing about their favourite moments watching the sport.

 Robert Lewandowski

-Lewandowski is possibly the most famous person to hail from Poland in many decades, and his extraordinary goalscoring feats are the reason why, following decorated spells with Borussia Dortmund and Bayern Munich, while he still continues to perform at the highest level with Barcelona, despite now being 36 years of age.
+Lewandowski is possibly the most famous athlete to hail from Poland, and his extraordinary goalscoring feats are the reason why.
+After decorated spells with Borussia Dortmund and Bayern Munich, Lewandowski moved to Barcelona, where he has continued to shine despite his age.

 How to watch Lewandowski live: Going to watch Barcelona is not cheap, with the lowest match ticket often being priced around €100 even at the Olympic Stadium, while renovation work is completed on the Camp Nou, but they are always available to travelling football fans visiting the city.